florianepicolo/origin-gene/README.md

-# Determining the origin of human genes
+# Determining the age of human genes

 Welcome to our pathway analysis toolkit!
 This repository contains a set of scripts tailored to streamline the retrieval, analysis, and manipulation of biological signaling pathways from the KEGG database.
 These scripts enable to efficiently gather pathway information, determine gene appearance timing, and conduct interaction analysis.